yingding/ai-hackathon-022025/README.md

 # Agenda

-This is the Agenda of Hackathon "AI Integration Copilot and Azure AI Foundry" on May 2025.
+This is the Agenda of Hackathon "🐱🐶 CODE - CREATE - CONNECT: The Ultimate Azure & Power Hackathon!" on May 2025.

 The Author of this repository are:
 * Natasa Krstin